mohnish-7/flash-cards-app/README.md

-# flash-cards-app
-Flash Cards App
+# Flash Cards App

 > A flashcard or flash card (also known as an index card) is a card bearing information on both sides, which is intended to be used as an aid in memorization.
 Each flashcard bears a question on one side and an answer on the other.
 Flashcards are often used to memorize vocabulary, historical dates, formulas or any subject matter that can be learned via a question-and-answer format.
+Here I've tried to implement something similar in the form of a web app.

 Steps to use the app: